Kometa-Team/Kometa/README.md

 ## IBRACORP Video Walkthrough

 [IBRACORP](https://ibracorp.io/) made a video walkthough for installing Plex Meta Manager on Unraid.
-While you might not be using Unraid the video goes over many key accepts of Plex Meta Manager and can be a great place to start learning how to use the script.
+While you might not be using Unraid the video goes over many key aspects of Plex Meta Manager and can be a great place to start learning how to use the script.

 [![Plex Meta Manager](https://img.youtube.com/vi/dF69MNoot3w/0.jpg)](https://www.youtube.com/watch?v=dF69MNoot3w "Plex Meta Manager")